talon-one/talon_one.rb/docs/ManagementApi.md

 Export stores

-Download a CSV file containing the stores linked to a specific campaign.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
+Download a CSV file containing the stores linked to a specific campaign.  > [!tip] If the exported CSV file is too large to view, you can > [split it into multiple files](https://www.google.com/search?q=split+CSV+into+multiple+files).
 The CSV file contains the following column:  - `store_integration_id`: The identifier of the store.

 ### Example